Bayer: Roundup

 The general consensus among national regulatory agencies, and the European Commission is that labeled usage of the herbicide poses no carcinogenic or genotoxic risk to humans.
-In January 2020, the US Environmental Protection Agency (EPA) finalized its interim registration review for Roundup, stating that it "...did not identify any risks of concern" for cancer and other risks to humans from glyphosate exposure."
+In January 2020, the US Environmental Protection Agency (EPA) finalized its interim registration review for Roundup, stating that it "did not identify any risks of concern" for cancer and other risks to humans from glyphosate exposure.
 On 17 June 2022, California-based United States Court of Appeals for the Ninth Circuit ordered the Environmental Protection Agency to reexamine this 2020 finding that glyphosate did not pose a health risk for people exposed to it by any means.

 In 2024, legislation was introduced in Iowa, Missouri and Idaho with language supplied by Bayer that experts say could shield the company from any lawsuits related to cancer risk.
 Bayer leads a group called Modern Ag Alliance which produces advertisements claiming that lawsuits threaten the availability of glyphosate.
 In 2025, flyers from a dark money source were sent to constituents of Missouri senators who oppose the bill, claiming that the lawmakers' opposition would cause "Chinese Communist Party chemicals" to enter the food supply.
 The targeted senators allege that Bayer is behind the mailers, which Bayer denies.

+In June 2026, Bayer secured an important victory before the US Supreme Court, which ruled that Bayer could not be sued under state law, thereby depriving thousands of Roundup-related lawsuits of their legal basis.
+In early July, Bayer also announced that it would spin off its controversial U.S. glyphosate business as an independent subsidiary under the name Ruveon.